xiankuiwu/AQI-Attention-based-DNN/README.md

 ### (2) Download the datasets

-Download the [AQI Dataset](https://www.aqistudy.cn/) and put its content in the directory `ADNNet For AQI/data/`
+Download the [AQI Dataset](https://www.aqistudy.cn/) and put its content in the directory `AQI-Attention-based-DNN/data/`

 ### (3) Data preprocessing